slng09/projectrepo/README.md

 # projectrepo
-# the purpose of projectrepo is to demostate my understanding of verison control
+# the purpose of projectrepo is to demostrate my understanding of verison control